schemen/OpenFormicaria/Modules/README.md

 ## Available modules
 A list of Modules that are available!
+Note all modules are available in CV1(Legacy) and CV2 trim.

 ### Portal
 A module used for founding colonies.
 Connect your testtube with queen and brood with the initial few workers here.